sven-weber/WebDavSyncClient/README.md

 The plan is to run the synchronisation as a background service in the future.

-### This Project is in alpha state and in active development
+### This Project is not under active Development

-Hopefully I will be able to release the first version soon.
+Altough the client is working no further development will be made for now since I currently do not need the client.

 ## Build